 If you’re in your late fifties, you might have to put away money into retirement accounts to catch up with your target amount.
 So, evaluating where you stand is always a great idea.

-3. Avoid Credit Card Debt [probably #1 financial decision for many people]
+Financial Decision 3.
+Avoid Credit Card Debt [probably #1 Financial Decision for Many People]

 If you have credit card debt, eliminate it on a priority basis.
 If you don’t have credit card debt, avoid it like plague.

-Credit card debt comes at a very high interest rate, often in excess of 16%.
+Credit card debt comes at a very high-interest rate, often in excess of 16%.
 There is absolutely no reason to carry debt with that kind of interest on it.
-Only buy stuff you can afford with the money you already have.
-Do not make purchases on credit card relying on some money you might get in future.
-Even if you pay it back in the next few months, you’ll still pay crazy interests on the purchase.
+Only buy the stuff you can afford with the money you already have.
+Do not make purchases on a credit card relying on some money you might get in the future.
+Even if you pay it back in the next few months, you’ll still pay crazy interest on the purchase.
 So, it might be wiser to just wait until you have the cash readily available.

 What gets measured, gets managed.
 Understanding your cash flow is very important if you want to take control of your finance.
 It’s important to know how much you are earning, how much you are spending, and WHERE.